tmalsburg/DogWhistle/thoughts.md

 ## “Hilfe vor Ort”

-- Dog whistly when used in the context of immigration from the middle east.
+- Dog-whistly when used in the context of immigration from the middle east.
-- Not dog whistly when used in the context of 2021 floodings in Rhineland-Palatinate and North Rhine-Westphalia.
+- Not dog-whistly when used in the context of 2021 floodings in Rhineland-Palatinate and North Rhine-Westphalia.
 - Hilfe vor Ort: “Hilfe vor Ort hat für die AfD höchste Priorität” (AfD Wahlprogramm)

 ## “Volk”